To be eligible for application to the RHOP program:

 - To maintain status in the program a standard of grades applies both to program specific and general academic courses.

-- Alternates may also chosen in the event that students with guaranteed positions do not successfully complete their studies at WSC; however, while an RHOP candidate has alternate status they do not receive guaranteed admission or a tuition waiver.
+- Alternates may also be chosen in the event that students with guaranteed positions do not successfully complete their studies at WSC; however, while an RHOP candidate has alternate status they do not receive guaranteed admission or a tuition waiver.